 Abdul, who has type 2 diabetes, explains why he chooses not to fast during Ramadan and suggests alternatives.

-For further advice, you can call the Diabetes UK Helpline on 0345 123 2399.
+Call the Diabetes UK Helpline on 0345 123 2399.
 If you wish to speak in another language, this can easily be arranged.